tvang1/TLoD-Assets-Manager/README.md

 In the main window will find several buttons to do specific tasks.
 - Convert Battle Models.
 Pretty self-explanatory.
 - Convert SubMap Models.
-Convert models used in the Pre-rendered Backgrounds, not only the characters but the 3D and Textures from the Pre-rendered Background.
+Convert models used in the Pre-rendered Backgrounds, not only the characters also the 3D and Textures from the Pre-rendered Background.
 - Convert WorldMap Models.
 Convert models used while world navigation.
 - Textures Only.
-In here you'll find the Textures which have no model related to it, for example the game GUI, some text, fonts, etc.
+In here you'll find the Textures which are not attached to a model, for example the game GUI, some text, fonts, etc.
 - Future Options: DEFF Conversion (convert Special Visual effects used during Magic casts, Dragoon attacks/magics, some other stuff), Sound Conversion, Mod Manager.